Seven main principles in Dairy Herd Management

 - Milking cows: 1.2% of body weight plus 5 kg per 10 liters of milk produced.

-You see that properly managing feed means carefully monitoring milk production and bodyweight.
+You see that properly managing feed means carefully monitoring milk production and body weight.
 If you want your cows to reach peak lactation, you’ll need to ensure they’re getting sufficient high-quality feed.

 The Principles of Food Nutrition

-The first principle of cow nutrition is to ensure that cows are getting sufficient energy, which they’ll get through starch and fats.
+The first principle of cow nutrition is to ensure that cows get sufficient energy, which they’ll get through starch and fats.
 Depending on what kind of feed is available in your region, that starch may come in the form of wheat, maize, barley, sorghum, or other grains.
 The fermentation of grain is what produces lactose within the milk.
 Cows also need fat – up to 6% of their ration.
 Sources of fat include cottonseed, brewers grain, and oils.
 In general, solid fats are better for cows’ digestion than liquids.
 Cows also need a regular intake of vitamins.
-Most fresh forage naturally contains the vitamins and minerals that cows need at sufficient levels, but you may need to add supplemental vitamins during off-seasons when you are using the dried feed.
+Most fresh forage naturally contains the vitamins and minerals that cows need at sufficient levels.
+Still, you may need to add supplemental vitamins during off-seasons when you are using the dried feed.

 Feed management consists of two main parts: maintaining forage and storing silage.
-For most dairy farms, grass is the cheapest and one of the highest-quality forages available.
+For most dairy farms, the grass is the cheapest and one of the highest-quality forages available.
 The goal is to keep pastures in a young vegetative state when it contains the most nutrients.
 This requires regular upkeep of fertilization, irrigation, and grazing rotation.
 Most farms will need to supplement natural grass during some seasons.
 Farms with sufficient grass can dry their excess forage into hay.
 Otherwise, maize, barley, and legumes can all be good staple forages.
 The best choice will depend on local availability – the most affordable and best-quality crops may vary between different regions.
 Depending on the forage you choose, you will likely need to add concentrate and protein supplements, such as soybean or canola meal, rice bran, or citrus pulp.
 These supplements fill the gaps in the nutrients dried forage can provide.

 It is essential that cows have constant access to high-quality feed and clean water.
 Milking cows each need 60-70 liters of water a day, plus an additional 4-5 liters per liter of milk produced.
 To accomplish this, they need consistent access to water troughs.
 Cows drink a large percentage of their daily water right after milking, so it is essential to have plenty of trough space as cows leave the milking parlor.
 Likewise, fresh forage should be consistently available.
-There should always be more than enough space for each cow to access the forage so that dominant cows don’t bully younger ones and prevent them from eating.
+There should always be more than enough space for each cow to access the forage, so that dominant cows don’t bully younger ones and prevent them from eating.
 In general, you should feed with forage first, then supplement with nutritional concentrates.
 A general rule is to feed 1 kilogram of concentrate for every 2 kilograms of milk a cow produces.
 This ensures that they are receiving enough nutrients.

 BREEDING AND REPRODUCTION